volkale/volkale.github.io/_posts/2022-01-05-conversion-rate-A--B-testing.md

 ## Additions

 1. 20220109 - *In response to some comments on [Hacker News](https://news.ycombinator.com/item?id=29837922)*
-### Could Larry have just let the test run longer to make the correct inference ?
+### Could Larry have just let the test run longer to make the correct decision ?
 Letting the test run longer can be a method to avoid drawing wrong conclusions using the simpler approach of e.g. performing Fisher\'s exact test.
 The necessary test duration however, very much depends on the typical lag that is expected between visit and conversion (which can vary, e.g. by industry and also the attribution model used).
 It